Methoxymethylenetriphenylphosphorane: Preparation

 In place of chloromethyl methyl ether, a mixture of methylal and acetyl chloride can be used.

-Uses
+Wittig–Levine reaction

-This reagent reacts with a ketone or aldehyde in a Wittig reaction to give an enol ether, which can be converted to the aldehyde by acid-induced hydrolysis.
+The use of this chemical as a Wittig reagnt to homologate alehydes and ketones was first reported by Samuel Levine and this process is now sometimes called the Wittig–Levine reaction or the Wittig–Levine homologation The initial product of the Wittig reaction is an enol ether, which can be converted to the aldehyde by acid-catalyzed hydrolysis.

 The initial report of the reaction demonstrated its use on the steroid tigogenone.

 It was later used in the Wender Taxol total synthesis and the Stork quinine total synthesis.